CreativeCodingLab/ReactionFlow/README.md

 The application (ReactionFlow_1_1.jar) is available in application.Cross-Platform folder.

 This work was funded by the DARPA Big Mechanism Program under ARO contract WF911NF-14-1-0395.
-A paper on ReactionFlow was presented at the BioVis track at ISMB 2015 in Dublin, Ireland.
+A paper on ReactionFlow was presented at the BioVis track at ISMB 2015 in Dublin, Ireland:

 TN Dang, P Murray, J Aurisano, and AG Forbes.
 [ReactionFlow: An interactive visualization tool for causality analysis in biological pathways](https://creativecoding.soe.ucsc.edu/pdfs/Dang_ReactionFlow_BioVis2015.pdf).
 BMC Proceedings 9(6), 2015.